Global Health Summer

 September 20th - 27th 2024, Berlin

-This year’s Global Health Summer School will therefore focus on trauma, empowerment and the right to health in the context of forced displacement and flight.
-Throughout our programme, we encourage an intersectional and emancipatory perspective.
-We will gain insights into global health architecture and its interplay with migration politics.
-Academic debates on trauma, resilience and healing that consider the role of culture, society and politics will be discussed.
-We will ask how human rights based and decolonial approaches to trauma and psychosocial work change the way we think about violence and health.
-To do this we will juxtapose the lived experiences of migrant people and refugees with critiques of border regimes and asylum systems of the Global North.
-The concept of “necropower” may help us to better understand the processes exacerbating the potential for death and the racialised targeting of “immigrant bodies”.
-We will attempt to put our reflections to use as health professionals, researchers and/or activists fighting for human rights and health equity.
+This year’s Global Health Summer School focussed on trauma, empowerment and the right to health in the context of forced displacement and flight.
+Throughout our programme, we tried to develop an intersectional and emancipatory perspective.
+We gained insights into global health architecture and its interplay with migration politics.
+Academic debates on trauma, resilience and healing that consider the role of culture, society and politics were reflected.
+We asked how human rights based and decolonial approaches to trauma and psychosocial work change the way we think about violence and health.
+To do this we juxtaposed the lived experiences of migrant people and refugees with critiques of border regimes and asylum systems of the Global North.
+We collected ideas on how to put our reflections to use as health professionals, researchers and/or activists fighting for human rights and health equity.

-Based on a process-oriented and trauma-sensitive approach in itself, the summer school aims to create a space for global learning in which everybody feels safe, acknowledged and in control of their learning experience.
-We will follow the methodology of trauma-sensitive classrooms and provide significant space for individual reflection, interpersonal exchange, bodily exercises, breaks and nurturing activities.
+Based on a process-oriented and trauma-sensitive approach in itself, the summer school aimed to create a space for global learning in which everybody feels safe, acknowledged and in control of their learning experience.
+We followed a methodology of trauma-sensitive classrooms and provided space for individual reflection, interpersonal exchange, bodily exercises, breaks and nurturing activities.

-In the Global Health Summer, students and practitioners from various countries participate in dialogue with professionals and activists from diverse backgrounds in order to examine problems and discuss potential solutions.
-We focus on how we, as health professionals and political activists, can have a positive impact in attaining health for all.
+In the Global Health Summer, students and practitioners from various countries participated in dialogue with professionals and activists from diverse backgrounds, examined problems and discussed potential solutions.
+We focussed on how we, as health professionals and political activists, can have a positive impact in attaining health for all.

 Read what participants had to say

-Ashim - medical doctor at Kathmandu Hospital, Nepal
+Sangham - medical doctor at Maharajgunj Medical Campus, Kathmandu, Nepal

-Jonathan - medical student at the University of Halle (Saalae), Germany
+Lena - medical student at Charité Berlin, Germany

 Summer School Venue